Anthropology and ArchaeologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-MPhil: An upper second-class honours degree (or international equivalent).
-Please note, acceptance will also depend on evidence of your readiness to pursue a research degree.
+MPhil: A mid-level upper second-class degree or international equivalent, with evidence of first class research.
+Please note, acceptance will also depend upon evidence of your readiness to pursue a research degree.

-MPhil/PhD: A master's qualification, or be working towards a master's qualification, or international equivalent.
+PhD: A master's qualification, or be working towards a master's qualification, or international equivalent, with evidence of first class/distinction-level research.
 Applicants without a master's qualification may be considered on an exceptional basis provided they hold a first-class undergraduate degree (or international equivalent).
 Applicants with a non-traditional background may be considered provided they can demonstrate substantial equivalent and relevant experience that has prepared them to undertake their proposed course of study.

 See international equivalent qualifications on the International Office website.